Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 Rachel Ortiz, another friend, told The Daily Beast that Gee was “an amazing human being and anyone who met her was one lucky person.
 She had the ability to make everyone in the room smile.
 She will be missed by everyone.”

 All but one of the U.S. service men and women who died on Thursday were in their 20s, including Sgt.
-Johanny Rosario, a 25-year-old from Massachusetts who was assigned to the 5th Marine Expeditionary Brigade.
+Rosariopichardo, who was assigned to the 5th Marine Expeditionary Brigade.

 “We are heartbroken by the death of the servicemen and women due to the bombing in Kabul this week.
 I and the City of Lawrence are particularly saddened that one of those brave souls was a daughter of our City,” Lawrence Mayor Kendrys Vasquez said in a statement to The Daily Beast.